Skip to content

 A note on editorial sourcing

 Every château on this page has been visited or vetted by our editorial team.
-All 10 estates publish operational data directly with FWS, including verified date availability, defined inquiry-response window, and richer media (full image galleries, virtual tours, sample weekend menus).
+The featured estates publish operational data directly with FWS, including verified date availability, a defined inquiry-response window, and richer media such as full image galleries, virtual tours, and sample weekend menus.

 Ready to shortlist your French château?